Corpo Aeronautico Militare: Italy's air war begins

 First attempts to organize and use Italian aircraft to fight the Austro-Hungarian aerial invaders were dismal.
 Italian pilots were equipped with Nieuport 10s and deployed in a "scramble" mode instead of standing patrols.
 They soon found that their French-made two-seaters could not take off and climb quickly enough to bring an invader to combat, even when burdened by only a pilot.
 The lack of a net of ground observers and aircraft spotters to give early warning only compounded the difficulties.
 By the end of 1915, Italian Nieuports had succeeded in attacking Austro-Hungarian airplanes on seven occasions.
 The Austro-Hungarians reported two losses for the year.

-Also in 1915, the Caproni bomber came on line to begin long distance bombing missions.
+Also in 1915, the Caproni bomber came online to begin long distance bombing missions.
 Its first sortie, on 20 August 1915, was a raid on Aisovizza.
 This was the start of a series of tit-for-tat raids on enemy cities launched by both Italy and Austro-Hungary that would carry on through war's end.

-On 18 February 1916, on a long range raid to Lubljana, Oreste Salomone earned the first aviation award of the Gold Medal for Military Valor for his valor.
+On 18 February 1916, on a long-range raid to Ljubljana, Oreste Salomone earned the first aviation award of the Gold Medal for Military Valor for his valor.
 Six days later, the Austro-Hungarians hit Milan for their first bombing raid.
 This raid, as well as the ones that followed on other Italian cities and towns, provoked a considerable home defense effort by the Italians, who founded home defense squadrons to counter the attacks.

 On 7 April 1916, the newly formed Italian fighter arm scored its first victories despite being handicapped by "scramble" tactics.
 Newly supplied Nieuport 11s, with their improved performance, made the difference.
 By May, in an attempt to replace casualties and expand its air force, 568 Italian pilots graduated from 20- to 24-week courses in the first five months of 1916.
 On 28 August 1916, Italy declared war on the German Empire.
 In August 1916 Italy began use of escort fighters accompanying its bombers to ward off Austro-Hungarian interceptors intent on foiling Italian bombing raids.

 When the Battle of Asiago erupted on 14 May 1916 in an Austro-Hungarian attempt to attack the rear of the Isonzo Front, Italian air assets aided the Italian army in countering the attack.
 Italian aviation had a significant effect on the course of fighting on Mount Ortigara; its 61 bombers dropped 5.5 tons of bombs on Austro-Hungarian troops.
 The 84 escorts for this mission found little opposition, as the Austro-Hungarians could muster only three single-seat fighters and 23 two-seater reconnaissance craft against them.